Iovesophy/algorithms-datastructures-go/README.md

 # algorithms-datastructures-go
-Inspired by C algorithms and data structures .
+Inspired by C algorithms and data structures.